jorkufrbg/Reactive-Proverbs/README.md

 The `sendRequest` function returns a Promise, which allows us to react to the response or possible errors.
 The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

-After dispatching the 'SEND' action we set `responseData` and `errorMessage` to an empty or undefined value.
+After dispatching the `'SEND'` action we set `responseData` and `errorMessage` to an empty or undefined value.

 In case of successful response the `requestData` received from the `requestFunction` is stored in the `responseData` variable.
-Afterwards the 'SUCCESS' action gets dispatched and  `responseData` is merged with the state object.
+Afterwards the `'SUCCESS'` action gets dispatched and  `responseData` is merged with the state object.
-In case of an `error` we dispatch the 'ERROR' action, which sets the `errorMessage` to `error.message` or a default message.The useCallback Hook only runs when one of its dependencies update.
+In case of an `error` we dispatch the `'ERROR'` action, which sets the `errorMessage` to `error.message` or a default message.The useCallback Hook only runs when one of its dependencies update.
 In our casechanges in the`requestFunction`.

 By encapsulating the `sendRequest` function with the `useCallback` hook we prevent an infinite loop.
-The React useCallback Hook returns a memoized callback function which allows us to isolate resource intensive functions so that they will not automatically run on every render.
+The React `useCallback` Hook returns a memoized callback function which allows us to isolate resource intensive functions so that they will not automatically run on every render.

-`useHttp` returns a function `sendRequest`, that sends the request and  `httpState`, which is an object containing the response `status`, `data` and `error`
+`useHttp` returns a function `sendRequest`, that sends the request and the update state: `httpState`, which is an object containing the response `status`, `data` and `error`

 ```
 function useHttp(requestFunction: any, startWithPending = false) {